World of Sport (British TV programme): Incidents

-Legacy
+Post-closure

 Sport continued to be a major part of ITV's Saturday afternoon for the next few years with football coverage topping and tailing Saturday afternoon output until 1992.

 After the lunchtime ITN News summary, previous On the Ball hosts Ian St. John and Jimmy Greaves got their own stand-alone programme, Saint and Greavsie.
 It continued with its format of football news, action and live chat.
 It enjoyed a successful run that ended in 1992 when Sky Sports gained exclusive rights to broadcast English top-flight football.

 Wrestling with Kent Walton would follow immediately after Saint and Greavsie, before being dropped in December 1988 just before the popularity of the US World Wrestling Federation promotion (now World Wrestling Entertainment) started to gain momentum in the UK via coverage on Sky Television from early 1989.
 During this period, matches from Joint Promotions, who previously held exclusive rights to ITV coverage, were supplemented with matches from rival promotion All Star Wrestling.
 It was originally planned to bring US wrestling to viewers on average of once a month in this slot—three weeks of the UK version and one of the American version - but the US version only appeared on a total of six occasions in the two years that it played in that slot.
 The move to a permanent lunchtime slot, as it had generally been for several months previously, badly decimated wrestling's ratings as it had a primarily working-class audience, much of which worked half-day shifts on Saturday mornings.
 Greg Dyke, who was in charge of the scheduling, felt that sports such as wrestling and darts were "too working class".